 By the number of sites participating in FDA-overseen clinical trials, Russia is currently ranked No. 2 in Europe (after Germany) and No. 4 in the world (after US, Canada and Germany) with 3340 sites.
 The Ukraine is also climbing up the list fast, currently being No. 11 in Europe and No. 19 in the world with 1141 sites.
 For comparison, there are 2831 sites overseen by FDA in the UK and 1866 sites in India.

-It’s unsurprising that facilities operating in CEE, and particularly those in Russia, have attracted scrutiny from the FDA, given the high number of clinical trials being operated in the region.
-To date, 278 FDA inspections have been carried out in CEE.
-The majority of inspections have been conducted in Russia (100) and Poland (91).
-Discounting the USA, this gives them a worldwide ranking of 4th and 5th, after Canada (194), the UK (119) and Germany (110).
-Other contributors to the number of FDA inspections in CEE are Hungary (25), Czech Republic (17), and Ukraine (26), with Romania (15), Latvia (9), Lithuania (2), Estonia (6) and Georgia (4).
+It is unsurprising that facilities operating in CEE have attracted scrutiny from the FDA, given the high number of clinical trials being operated in the region.
+In the last decade, 300 FDA inspections of Bioresearch Monitoring have been carried out in our countries of operation in CEE.
+The majority of inspections have been conducted in Poland (109)- pushing them up in ranking above Canada (88) and Germany (96).
+Other contributors to the number of FDA inspections in CEE are Hungary (34), and Romania (31), Russia (67), Ukraine (29), Latvia (4), Lithuania (6), Estonia (3) and Georgia (17).

 FDA inspection outcomes